LionC/nest.nvim/README.md

 { 'inputsequence', someLuaFunction }
 ```

 Sets a keymap, mapping the input sequence to call the given lua function.
+Also
+works when `expr` is set - just `return` a string from your function.

 #### Config Subtree